 Pr[ Z = 1 | A = 0] = Pr[ Z=1 | A=1]

-This notion however is also flawed.
-A key issue with the approach is that if the ground truth (i.e. default in our example) does depend on the protected attribute, the perfect predictor (i.e. Y=Z) cannot be reached and therefore the utility and predictive power of the model reduce.
+This notion, however, is also flawed.
+A key issue with the approach is that if the ground truth (i.e. default in our example) does depend on the protected attribute, the perfect predictor (i.e. Y=Z) cannot be reached and therefore the utility and predictive power of the model reduces.
 Moreover, by requiring demographic parity, the model has to yield (on average) the same outcome for the different values of the protected attribute.
 In our example, demographic parity would imply that the model would have to refuse good candidates from one category and accept bad candidates from the other category in order to reach the same average level.
-Concretely, assuming that the Dutch speaking people historically have defaulted on 3% of their loans while the French speakers only on 1%, demographic parity would typically be in the disadvantage of the Walloons.
+Concretely, assuming that the Dutch-speaking people historically have defaulted on 3% of their loans while the French speakers only on 1%, demographic parity would typically be in the disadvantage of the Walloons.

 A more subtle suggestion for fairness was proposed by Hardt et al:

 Pr[Z=1 | Y=y, A=0] = Pr[Z=1 | Y=y, A=1]